-- Completing of the prerequisites with a 3.0 or higher in each course or;
+- Completion of one or both of the program prerequisites with a 3.0 or higher in each course or;

-- Submit petition materials to the graduate adviser, Celinda Smith at email@example.com.
-Supporting letters may be sent directly to the adviser from the recommenders.
+- Submit petition materials to the graduate advisor, Celinda Smith at firstname.lastname@example.org.

 - Describe how you have applied leadership concepts and skills to leading teams in the provision of care delivery and for the promotion of a positive workplace culture.